MA Primary Education with Gaelic (Learners)

 Find out more about this programme's aims, what you will learn, how you will be assessed and what skills and knowledge you will develop.

 To give you an idea of what to expect from this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 MA (Hons) Primary Education with Gaelic (learners) graduates typically go on to teach in Gaelic-medium or English-medium Primary schools.
 Further qualifications can be gained through part-time postgraduate study for those who wish to enhance their knowledge of teaching and learning and/or pursue leadership roles.

-It is important that applicants for teacher education programmes show commitment, motivation and suitability for their programme and the profession.
+It is important that applicants for teacher education degrees show commitment, motivation and suitability for their degree and the profession.

 This can be demonstrated in your personal statement by reflecting on relevant work experience, and explaining your understanding of the teacher's role.